google/yggdrasil-decision-forests/documentation/public/docs/guide_feature_semantics.md

 [3]: YDF internally casts numerical values to float32.

-[4]: Internally, the values are cast to string and sorted lexicographically.
+[4]: Internally, the values are cast to string and sorted by frequency.
+Label values are ordered lexicographically (for strings) or increasing (for integers).

 [5]: Internally, the values are cast to “false” and “true”, with “false” coming first.